 Forestdale Listed by moneymessage Ransomware Group

-On May 11, 2026, the ransomware group MoneyMessage added Forestdale to its public leak site, confirming that internal files had been exfiltrated from the organization during a ransomware attack.
+On May 11, 2026, the ransomware group MoneyMessage added Forestdale to its public leak site, claiming that internal files had been exfiltrated from the organization during a ransomware attack.

 Public reporting indicates that Forestdale, a provider of residential and community services, had sensitive internal documents stolen.
 The data exposed consists of internal files; the exact volume and full list of contents remain undisclosed in available reporting.
 No confirmed victim count for individuals has been published.
 The listing appeared on the group’s leak site on May 11, 2026, following the typical ransomware pattern of initial encryption, exfiltration, and subsequent public pressure.